 This can be a difficult time for you, your ex-partner, and your colleagues, especially if you still have to work closely together.
 An acrimonious split can poison the atmosphere in the workplace, and impact productivity and morale.

-If you manage your ex-partner, make sure that you don't discriminate against her, or you and your organization risk being the subject of grievance procedures or claims of harassment or bullying.
+If you manage your ex-partner, make sure that you don't discriminate against them, or you and your organization risk being the subject of a grievance procedure.
 Don't get involved in "muck-raking" or "washing your dirty linen in public," even if your former partner does.

-If your workplace relationship has broken down acrimoniously, take some time to consider your reputation and, if necessary, how to rebuild it.
-No matter how polished your business patter, a messy feud in the workplace will almost certainly affect the way that you're perceived by colleagues.
+Remember that you have a long-term reputation to maintain, or perhaps to rebuild.
+No matter how polished your business patter, a messy feud in the workplace will almost certainly affect the way that your colleagues perceive you.

-So long as you work at balancing the professional and the personal, having a trusted partner close at hand can make your day at work a whole lot more pleasant.
+If you can balance your legal, professional and personal responsibilities appropriately, having a trusted partner close at hand can make your day at work a whole lot more pleasant and productive!

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!